liangend/DeepGCF/README.md

 ## Training DeepGCF model
 ### 1. Training DeepSEA
 The first step of training DeepGCF is to convert binary functional features to continuous values through a deep convolutional network [DeepSEA](https://www.nature.com/articles/nmeth.3547), which is implemented in a Python-based package [Selene](https://github.com/FunctionLab/selene).
-The required python packages for training DeepSEA include `selene-sdk`, `torch`, and `numpy`.
+To run Selene,  Python 3.6 or above is recommended, and python packages `selene-sdk`, `torch`, and `numpy` are required.

 DeepSEA predicts the binary functional features using genome sequences as the input.
 Briefly, DeepSEA requires 4 inputs:

 1) Reference genome (.fasta);

 2) Functional features (.bed.gz) with 4 columns: chromosome, start bp, end bp, name of the feature.
-Detailed instructions of preparing functional feature file can be found [here](https://github.com/FunctionLab/selene/blob/master/tutorials/getting_started_with_selene/getting_started_with_selene.ipynb);
+Detailed instructions of preparing a functional feature file can be found [here](https://github.com/FunctionLab/selene/blob/master/tutorials/getting_started_with_selene/getting_started_with_selene.ipynb);

-3) Distinct feature (.txt) with one column of distinct feature names matching the feature name in the functional feature file;
+3) Distinct feature (.txt) with one column of distinct feature names matching the feature names in the functional feature file;

 4) Training intervals (.txt).
 The interval samples for training.
 Intervals should contain at least 1 functional feature specified in the functional feature file.